HHok95/HHok95/README.md

 I’m currently focused on expanding my expertise in React, Three.js, and serverless architecture, with a strong interest in building accessible, scalable, and secure web applications.

-## 🌟 Fun Fact

-I have a habit of collecting mechanical keyboards.
-I tell myself it's for productivity, but it's mostly for the satisfying clicks.

 ## 💬 Let's Connect!

 I'm always open to collaborating on exciting projects, learning new technologies, or just chatting about tech, sports, or anything in between.